hues-platform/cesar-p-core/README.rst

 There is also the possibility to apply **retrofit measures** to the building construction and compare between different simulation runs.
 Output include besides the results a detailed Log with the **retrofit measures** along with pricing and embodied emission infromation.

+The target audience of the software are energy planners, energy utilities, cities and researchers to identify the time-resolved energy consumption of buildings at large scale to successfully in-tegrate renewable energy technologies in buildings and to develop energy masterplans for neighborhoods and cities.

 Full documentation: https://cesar-p-core.readthedocs.io/en/latest/